graphprotocol/ens-subgraph/README.md

 We have provided quick steps on how to start up the ENS Subgraph graph node below.
 If these steps aren't descriptive enough, the [Getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md) document has in depth details that should help.

-## Steps to get the ENS Subgraph Running
+## Steps to Deploy The ENS Subgraph Locally
   1. Install IPFS and run `ipfs init` followed by `ipfs daemon`
   2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres start` and `createdb ens-mainnet` (note this db name is used in the commands below for the mainnet examples)
   3. If using Ubuntu, you may need to install additional packages: `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`